patricklindner/unsecured_webapp/HTTP-Sniffing.md

 This command downloads the desired Docker image from the docker hub and stars a local container from it.
-All network traffic on port 8080 to the port 8080 of the Docker container.
+All network traffic on port 8080 is rerouted to port 8080 of the Docker container.
 If you are using a Linux distribution, this command might require superuser privileges, depending on your installation.
 Therefore, prepend the command with `sudo`.
 Wait until the image has been downloaded and started, and you see the log message